Please rotate your device

 4. Meet the University’s interim and overall schedule

-A Closer Look at MSU’s Renewed Temple Hall
+A Closer Look at MSU’s Renewed Blunt Hall

 Reuniting CNAS programs within one cohesive, welcoming, home on campus